AKASHAorg/eth-bucharest/documentation/EDITOR.md

 ### Editor

-Adding content to an Antenna app is made through an editor.
+Adding contents to an [Antenna](./GLOSSARY.md#antenna) app is made through an editor.

 The editor is a list of content blocks, each content block being added/provided by an application.
 In order to use a specific content block, for example an `image` block, the application that provides it must be installed.